Fragmented higher education?

 Today’s society needs at least some universities that are willing to be different, and that are willing to experiment with imaginative aspirations in relation to pedagogy, economic and social impact, cultural regeneration, and so forth.
 These aspirations need to be seen by those institutions as representing excellence that is as desirable as anything offered by Oxford, and they need to be quality-marked accordingly.
 The trick to achieving this lies in niche-based prioritisation and high value resourcing.
 And success probably lies in being visibly outside any category that a consultant’s report might produce.

-It is time to diversify higher education based on vision and mission, not on history and old-age respectability.Explore posts in the same categories: higher education, university
+It is time to diversify higher education based on vision and mission, not on history and old-age respectability.higher education, university